Rosacea: Other

-Encapsulated benzoyl peroxide (E-BPO) cream, a newly FDA-approved topical agent for inflammatory lesions of rosacea, utilizes porous silica microcapsule technology to slow the absorption of benzoyl peroxide and diminish potential irritation.

 Phototherapy

 Nd:YAG lasers, intense pulsed light, and pulsed dye lasers are techniques for phototherapy of rosacea.
 Typically, they are used to reduce the appearance of telangiectasias, which are abnormal surface-level blood vessels.
-These therapies cause selective photothermolysis of hemoglobin in the local vessels, resulting in their destruction without causing vessel ruptures and bruising.
+These therapies cause selective photothermolysis of hemoglobin in local vessels, resulting in their destruction without causing vessel ruptures and bruising.

 Outcomes

 The highly visible nature of rosacea symptoms is often psychologically challenging for those affected.
-People with rosacea can experience issues with self-esteem, socializing, and changes to their thoughts, feelings, and coping mechanisms.
+People with rosacea may experience issues with self-esteem, socializing, and changes to their thoughts, feelings, and coping mechanisms.

 Epidemiology

 Rosacea affects around 5% of people worldwide.
 Incidence varies by ethnicity, and is particularly prevalent in those of Celtic heritage.
 Men and women are equally likely to develop rosacea.